MG4 review and buyer's guide

 Price is likely your biggest obstacle before stepping up to buy an electric vehicle.
 So MG has set a market-low price on its new MG4.
 Here’s what you need to know about Australia’s most affordable, yet practical EV.

 MG4 is a triple threat: it drives quite nicely, offers good comfort and features, and it’s affordable.
-But should you consider one?
-And what variant should you go for?
+But should you consider one, and what variant should you go for?

 What exactly is the MG4, you might be wondering at this point, especially if you’re new to EVs or even the modern new-car buying landscape.

 There’s probably no point in stressing about what type of vehicle category this fits into.
 Just take it as it is.
 Against those official rivals, according to VFACTS classification, the MG4 is one of the most spacious inside, yet, measuring 4287mm long, it is quite short.
-The width of 1836mm is only slightly above a typical small hatchback such as the Cerato.
+The width of 1836mm is only slightly above a typical small hatchback such as the Hyundai i30.

 FEATURES & PRICING